No script

 This is a relatively new place in the city but a little further away from the city center and worth the extra cost of going there if shopping is on your mind.
 The Old Town area is not a great option for that!

-Traveling to Timisoara is easy.
+Traveling to Timisoara, Romania is easy.
 You can find a direct flight from WizzAir, HiSky, Lufthansa from various European cities.
-Tarom, the local airline flies from Bucharest.
-Timisoara Airport is located in the North and getting to the city center is easy by taxi (approx. 10 Euro cost).
+Tarom, the local airline, flies from Bucharest.
+Traian Vuia International Airport is located in the north and is about a 15-20 minute drive from the city center.
+Getting to the city center is easy by taxi, with a starting fare of around RON2.20 and additional charges per mile (approx. 10 Euro total cost).

-Due to its proximity to Central Europe, it’s also easy to get here by train from Budapest, or Vienna.
-This is actually a really good option as the train station is conveniently located in the central area of Timisoara.
+Due to its proximity to Central Europe and Western Europe, it’s also easy to get here by train from Budapest, or Vienna.
+This is actually a really good option as the train station is conveniently and centrally located in Timisoara.

-You can also get to Timisoara from Budapest using FlixBus or private shuttles.
+You can also get to Timisoara from Budapest using FlixBus, private shuttles, or by carpooling with travelers from other countries.
 Check our guide on getting to Romania.

+Timisoara has a well-developed public transport system that includes trams, trolleys, and buses, making it easy to navigate the city.
+A single ticket for public transport costs approximately 2 RON, with express buses costing slightly more.
 In the city, you can use Uber or install the Tudo Taxi app to order a cab online.
-A usual ride inside the city is about 4-7 Euro and around 10 Euro to Timisoara Airport.
+A usual ride inside the city is about 4-7 Euro and around 10 Euro to Traian Vuia International Airport.

 For places to stay in Timisoara check Booking.com or Airbnb and you'll find plenty of options.